ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 - Surgery is the treatment of choice and is usually necessary within 24 h of diagnosis.
 ## Chronic AR
 - surgery if --> LV dysfunction or symptoms
-- temporarily --> diuretic , vasodilator (ACE, ARB, CCBs)
+- temporarily --> diuretic , vasodilator (ACE, ARB, CCBs, hydralazine)